openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>Plug-in should not run as a standalone CLI (e.g. does not specify a bin field in package.json or other similar techniques to run standalone)</td>
+   <td>The plug-in does not run as a standalone CLI (e.g. does not specify a bin field in package.json or other similar techniques to run standalone)</td>
  </tr>

  <tr>